iAmAndrewCarroll/data-structures-and-algorithms/401CodeChallenge/README26.md

 As you can see, the insertion sort algorithm is a simple and efficient way to sort an array.
 It is not the fastest sorting algorithm, but it is easy to understand and implement.

-I hope you enjoyed this blog article about the insertion sort algorithm!